AIDI-Capstone-2/AI-Banking-chatbot/README.md

 - **Immediate Tasks**: Complete final testing and debugging in Jupyter Notebook.
 - **Integration**: Transition from trial mode to production.
 This involves making the necessary adjustments to ensure the chatbot is ready for deployment.
 - **Deployment**: Deploy the chatbot on the banking platform, making it accessible to users.
-- **Completion Timeline**: Expected to complete these tasks within the next 3-5 days.

 ---